vechiato/vechiato.github.io/content/blog/20240109 Book End-to-End Automation with Kubernetes and Crossplane.md

 ---
 author: Marcus Vechiato
-title: Insights from End-to-End Automation with Kubernetes and Crossplane
+title: Insights from End-to-End Automation with Kubernetes and Crossplane by Arun Ramakani
 date: 2024-01-18
 publish: true
 tags: